For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Store cold water in the fridge

 It sometimes takes a few seconds for your tap water to turn to your preferred temperature.
-Over the course of a year, you could be wasting a lot of water by waiting for the water to turn cold.
+Over a year, you could be wasting a lot of water by waiting for the water to turn cold.

 Instead, have a jug of water in the fridge at all times.
 This way, you'll be able to avoid wasting water each time you have a drink.